grantcarthew/start-prototype/docs/cli/start-task.md

 start task
 ```

-Displays all available tasks (default and custom) with aliases and descriptions.
+Displays all configured tasks with aliases and descriptions.
+To browse the GitHub catalog, use `start config task add`.

 ### With Task Name - Execute Task